unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

-The designations employed and the presentation of material do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations and GRID-Geneva concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+The designations employed and the presentation of material do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations or the GRID-Geneva partners concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.

 - Final status of Jammu and Kashmir has not yet been agreed upon by the parties.
   A dotted line represents approximately the Line of Control in Jammu and